Atharvsinh-codez/lovable/replit.md

 # Artifact Creator - "Lovable for Design Artifacts"

 ## Project Overview
 This project transforms Open Lovable (a website cloning tool) into an AI-powered design research artifact creation platform.
-Users upload research data, AI analyzes it and suggests artifacts, then AI codes customizable templates that can be previewed in sandbox and saved for reuse.

-**Current Status:** MVP complete and ready for testing
+Users chat with AI to create artifacts (personas, journey maps, empathy maps) directly from research data - no complex workflows, just natural conversation.

+**Current Status:** Simplified to chat-based generation (Occam's razor approach)
-**Last Updated:** October 28, 2025 (Homepage cleaned up)
+**Last Updated:** October 28, 2025 (Streamlined to simple chat interface)

 ---

 ## What We Built Tonight

-### Core Workflow
+### Core Workflow (Simplified!)
-1. **Upload Research Data** → User drags/drops interview transcripts, surveys, etc.
-2. **AI Analysis** → Analyzes data and suggests artifact types (personas, journey maps, etc.)
-3. **Template Creation** → AI codes templates in chat with live sandbox preview
-4. **Save & Reuse** → Templates saved for future use across projects
-5. **Generate Artifacts** → Apply templates to data to create multiple artifacts
-6. **Export** → PDF, HTML, JSON export options
+1. **Go to `/generation`** → Open the existing chat UI
+2. **Paste research data** → Copy/paste interviews, surveys, notes into chat
+3. **Ask for artifact** → "Create a persona from this data"
+4. **AI generates component** → Streams back a beautiful React component with inline data
+5. **Iterate** → "Make it more colorful", "Add pain points section"
+6. **Done!** → No sandbox needed, artifacts render inline in chat

+**Occam's Razor:** Why have a complex multi-step wizard when you can just chat?

 ### Key Features Implemented